kjnilsson/fez/thoughts.md

 dictionary key isn't doesn't escape.
 I.e. generate "unique" key names that are deleted at the end of a scope.

-I think at a first cut we simple disallow mutation as it isn't as beneficial (performance wise) in erlang as it is on .NET.
+I think at a first cut we simply disallow mutation as it isn't as beneficial (performance wise) in erlang as it is on .NET.

 ## Objects

 Objects are tricky as fine-grained object programming is well supported in fsharp but not supported in erlang.
 High-level object programming could